-71. In the process of issuing finalised assessments, a small number of assessments have been identified which contain errors which affect assessment values.
-I estimate that approximately 3% of all finalised assessments are affected by such errors.
+- 70. In the process of issuing finalised assessments, the SDS Team anticipates, based on their experience in the Kilmore proceeding that a very small number of assessments may contain errors which affect assessment values.
+In the Kilmore proceeding, approximately 3% of assessments have been affected by such errors. - 71.
 Further information regarding these errors is contained at paragraphs 110 to 117 below in support of my application to amend the SDS.